aweymo/cs_howto/index.md

   headline: 'Utilizing the Subjects field, '
   content: "<p>industries and communities can be identified across multiple recordings.
     Note that you need to push Reset in order to clear subjects for new searches.</p>"
+- template: full-width-media-element
+  block: media-1
+  slug: subjects
+  image: uploads/uploads/2022/subjects.gif
+  caption: ''
+- template: detail-content
+  block: text-1
+  headline: Within Text Mining,
+  content: "<p>you can engage with how specific community groups were represented
+    in media and contrast that linguistic change over time.
+The visualization that you see are the number of times particular words are repeated within the corpus, demonstrated by the size of each word's bubble.
+Hover over the bubble for the exact number and drag the bubbles around if you have trouble reading anything depending on how the visualization loads.</p>"
 - template: navigation-header-w-button
   block: header-2
   logo: uploads/uploads/2022/ill030_logo.png